Online Teilnahme:

 CV

 Aaron holds a BEng in Mechanical Engineering from McGill University, a MSc in the Social Science of the Internet from the Oxford Internet Institute, and a MSc in the History of Science, Medicine, and Technology from the University of Oxford, where he was a Rhodes Scholar.
-Aaron’s research has been supported by the Frank Knox Memorial Fellowship, the Social Sciences and Humanities Research Council of Canada, the Institute of Electrical and Electronics Engineers, the Weatherhead Center for International Affairs, and the American Philosophical Society.
+Aaron’s research projects have been supported by the Social Sciences and Humanities Research Council of Canada, the Institute of Electrical and Electronics Engineers, the Frank Knox Memorial Fellowship, Harvard’s Weatherhead Center for International Affairs, the Charles Babbage Institute, and the American Philosophical Society, among other organizations.